cyanfish/naps2/NAPS2.Sdk/README.md

 # NAPS2.Sdk

+> NAPS2.Sdk is a **work in progress**.
+Nuget packages will be made available once it is ready for public consumption.

 NAPS2.Sdk is a fully-featured scanning library, supporting WIA, TWAIN, SANE, and ESCL scanners on Windows, Mac, and Linux.

 ## Drivers